samdammers/aws-foundry-ssl/README.md

 This only needs to be done _once_, no matter how many times you redeploy.

+- Register a domain and have the route53 hostedzone created in the AWS Console

 - Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
   - That said, consider rotating keys regularly as a good security practise
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance

+- Create an IAM User with access key (terrible I know) for CLI access
+  - consider rotating keys regularly as a good security practise

+- Create a staging bucket for your foundry artifact

 ### AWS Setup

-**Note:** This script currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
+**Note:** This repo currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
 If you have a custom VPC, it's not (yet) supported.

-- Go to **CloudFormation** and choose to **Create a Stack** with new resources
-  - Leave `Template is Ready` selected
-  - Choose `Upload a template file`
-  - Upload the `/cloudformation/Foundry_Deployment.template` file from this project
-  - Fill in and check _all_ the details.
-I've tried to provide sensible defaults.
-At a minimum if you leave the defaults, the ones that need to be filled in are:
-    - Add the link for downloading Foundry
-    - Set an admin user password (for IAM)
-    - Enter your domain name and TLD eg. `mydomain.com`
-      - **Important:** Do _not_ include `www` or any other sub-domain prefix
-    - Enter your email address for LetsEncrypt TLS (https) certificate issuance
-    - Choose the SSH key pair you set up in the EC2 Key Pairs
-    - _Optional:_ Allow your IP access via SSH eg. `123.45.67.89/32`.
-The `/xxx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required.
-For IPv4 access, use `[your IPv4 address]/32` unless you know what you're doing.
-For IPv6 access, use `[your IPv6 address]/128` unless you know what you're doing.
-You can always manually set or change this later in **EC2 Security Groups**
-    - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS.
-If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` is a good recommendation
+- Copy .envrc.example to .envrc
+  - amend as required with your variables, credentials, staging bucket etc
+- execute `make deploy-server` to deploy the foundry server

-It should be pretty automated from there.
+  - It should be pretty automated from there.
 Again, just be careful of the LetsEncrypt TLS issuance limits.

-If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
+  - If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
 Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.

+- execute `make cert` - This creates a certificate for your API, only required _the first time_
+- execute `make deploy-api` - This creates the Python lambda and API at api.foundry.${domain}

+### API

+The api can control a few things
+- GET /ip/add - Add your current IP address (as determined by X-Forwarded-For) to the S3 bucket policy
+- GET /ip/reset - Purge all current IP's barring the defaults
+- GET /start - start the EC2 Foundry server
+- GET /stop - stop the EC2 Foundry Server

 ## Security and Updates